ingelise/risk-atlas-nexus/docs/installation/index.md

 2. Please follow the [quickstart](https://github.com/ollama/ollama/blob/main/README.md#ollama) guide to start Ollama LLM server.
 Server will start by default at http://localhost:11434

-3. When selecting Ollama engine in Risk Atlas Nexus, use the server address `localhost:11434` as the `api_url` in the credentials or set the environment variable `OLLAMA_API_URL` with this value.
+3. When selecting Ollama engine in AI Atlas Nexus, use the server address `localhost:11434` as the `api_url` in the credentials or set the environment variable `OLLAMA_API_URL` with this value.

 #### vLLM